Unsupervised Behaviour Analysis and Magnification (uBAM) using Deep Learning: SUMMARY

 \section{SUMMARY}

-Motor behavior analysis is essential to biomedical research and clinical diagnostics as it provides a non-invasive strategy for identifying motor impairment and its change caused by interventions.
+Motor behaviour analysis is essential to biomedical research and clinical diagnostics as it provides a non-invasive strategy for identifying motor impairment and its change caused by interventions.
 State-of-the-art instrumented movement analysis is time- and cost-intensive, since it requires placing physical or virtual markers.
-Besides the effort required for marking keypoints or annotations necessary for training or finetuning a detector, users need to know the interesting behavior beforehand to provide meaningful keypoints.
-We introduce uBAM, a novel, automatic deep learning algorithm for behavior analysis by discovering and magnifying deviations.
-We propose an unsupervised learning of posture and behavior representations that enable an objective behavior comparison across subjects.
-A generative model with novel disentanglement of appearance and behavior magnifies subtle behavior differences across subjects directly in a video without requiring a detour via keypoints or annotations.
+Besides the effort required for marking keypoints or annotations necessary for training or finetuning a detector, users need to know the interesting behaviour beforehand to provide meaningful keypoints.
+We introduce unsupervised behaviour analysis and magnification (uBAM), an automatic deep learning algorithm for analysing behaviour by discovering and magnifying deviations.
+A central aspect is unsupervised learning of posture and behaviour representations to enable an objective comparison of movement.
+Besides discovering and quantifying deviations in behaviour, we also propose a generative model for visually magnifying subtle behaviour differences directly in a video without requiring a detour via keypoints or annotations.
+Essential for this magnification of deviations even across different individuals is a disentangling of appearance and behaviour.
 Evaluations on rodents and human patients with neurological diseases demonstrate the wide applicability of our approach.
+Moreover, combining optogenetic stimulation with our unsupervised behaviour analysis shows its suitability as a non-invasive diagnostic tool correlating function to brain plasticity.